Nexiauk/fableseed_stories/README.md

 **script.js**<br>
 *Passed with no errors.*

-Initial errors related only to missins semi-colons, which has been rectified.
+Initial errors related only to missing semi-colons, which has been rectified.

 ---

 **gsap.js**<br>
 *Passed with no errors.*

-Initial errors related to missing semicolons and undefined variables for gsap, SplitText and ScrollTrigger, so added /* global gsap, SplitText, ScrollTrigger */ at the top of the file to prevent the error, as the global variables are loaded via CDN.
+Initial errors related to missing semicolons and undefined variables for gsap, SplitText and ScrollTrigger, so added
+>/* global gsap, SplitText, ScrollTrigger */

+at the top of the file to prevent the error, as the global variables are loaded via CDN.

 ---

 #### **CI Python Linter**
 I used the [Code Institute Python Linter](https://pep8ci.herokuapp.com/), along with the [VS Code autopep8 formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.autopep8#:~:text=The%20autopep8%20extension%20for%20Visual,how%20to%20customize%20this%20extension.&text=Customize%20autopep8%3A%20You%20can%20customize,args%20setting.) to ensure that my python files met [PEP8](https://peps.python.org/pep-0008/) standards.
 All initial checks came back with errors, such as trailing spaces and lines that were too long.
 The list below is for the final check of each file.
+I also added docstrings to the files both at the module-level, and for every class and method to ensure pep8 compliance.

 ---
-settings.py - *All clear, no errors found* urls.py - *All clear, no errors found*
+* settings.py - *All clear, no errors found*
+* urls.py - *All clear, no errors found*
 ---
 * Nursery - models.py - *All clear, no errors found*
 * Nursery - views.py - *All clear, no errors found*